Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • widespread;

-• prone to inflammation
+• prone to inflammation;

-• quickly increase in size, change color;
+• quickly increase in size and change color;

-• subjected to constant injury.
+• are subject to constant injury.

 Video: Dr. Komarovsky about warts in children